minitu/charm/doc/charm++/manual.rst

 Measurement-based Object Migration Strategies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Charm++, objects (except groups, nodegroups) can migrate from
+In Charm++, chare array elements can migrate from processor to
-processor to processor at runtime.
-Object migration can potentially
+processor at runtime.
+Object migration can potentially improve the
-improve the performance of the parallel program by migrating objects
+performance of the parallel program by migrating objects from
-from overloaded processors to underloaded ones.
+overloaded processors to underloaded ones.

 Charm++ implements a generic, measurement-based load balancing framework
 which automatically instruments all Charm++ objects, collects
 computation load and communication structure during execution and stores
-them into a load balancing database.
-Charm++ then provides a collection
+them into a load balancing database (this only happens when a load
+balancer is linked into the application; if no LB is used, this
+measurement does not happen).

-of load balancing strategies whose job it is to decide on a new mapping
+Charm++ then provides a collection of load balancing strategies whose
+job it is to decide on a new mapping of objects to processors based on
-of objects to processors based on the information from the database.
+the information from the database.
+Such measurement based strategies
-Such measurement based strategies are efficient when we can reasonably
+are efficient when we can reasonably assume that objects in a Charm++
-assume that objects in a Charm++ application tend to exhibit temporal
+application tend to exhibit temporal correlation in their computation
-correlation in their computation and communication patterns, i.e. future
+and communication patterns, i.e. that the future can be to some extent
-can be to some extent predicted using the historical measurement data,
+predicted using the historical measurement data, allowing effective
-allowing effective measurement-based load balancing without
+measurement-based load balancing without application-specific
-application-specific knowledge.
+knowledge.

 Two key terms in the Charm++ load balancing framework are: